U.S. Route 20 in New York: NY 5 concurrency and Finger Lakes

 Across the county line, US 20 and NY 5 pass through the town and hamlet of West Bloomfield, where NY 65 comes to an end from the left.
 Next, in neighboring East Bloomfield, NY 444 leaves to the north for Victor and NY 64 joins the concurrency.
 NY 64 leaves 3 mi later at the eastern end of US 20A in South Bloomfield.
 The highway continues through the open, rolling lake country to a junction with West Avenue west of the city of Canandaigua.
 At this point, NY 5 and US 20 turn southward to follow a bypass around the western and southern edge of the city.
 At Bristol Road, the first highway that the bypass crosses, NY 21 joins US 20 and NY 5 and follows both routes to Canandaigua, where a hill west of downtown offers a view to Canandaigua Lake, the first of the lakes it passes in this region.

 In downtown Canandaigua, NY 21 leaves to join NY 332, a prime route from Canandaigua and the lake region to the eastern suburbs of Rochester via I-490.
 Past NY 332, the highway runs past the lowlands abutting the lakes to a junction with NY 364, which heads south down the east side of the lake.
 Now named Eastern Boulevard, the routes continue past Finger Lakes Community College to the next southbound highway, NY 247.
 Roughly 10 mi of open road climb the gentle rise dividing Canandaigua and Seneca lakes, the latter of which is the largest of the Finger Lakes.
-This ascent is subsequently met by a descent as the highway heads toward Geneva.
+This ascent is subsequently met by a descent, passing over Flint Creek as the highway heads toward Geneva.

 Just outside the city in the Lenox Park neighborhood of the town of Geneva, another pair of routes, NY 14A and NY 245, come to their northern end.
 After entering the city and passing the campus of Hobart and William Smith Colleges, NY 5 and US 20 cross under NY 14A's parent route, NY 14, just before the lake shore.
 US 20 and NY 5 continue along the water as a four-lane road with a median and cross into Seneca County at the lake's outlet.
 As at Canandaigua, a southbound route, NY 96A, leaves just past the lake.
 NY 5 and US 20 continue on, following the northern edge of the Cayuga–Seneca Canal toward the village of Waterloo.